veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-1.md

 I know what you are thinking, I steal [Kelsey Hightower's Kubernetes The Hard Way tutorial](https://github.com/kelseyhightower/kubernetes-the-hard-way), but hey!, I did some research and try to **fit K8s cluster(Multi-Master!) in a laptop with Docker as '[CRI](https://kubernetes.io/docs/setup/cri/)' and Flannel as '[CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/)'.**

 This blog post follows [Kelsey Hightower's](https://github.com/kelseyhightower) [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), I highly recommend go through his repo.
 I'm writing this blog post to keep it as reference for me and share with other people whoever want to try it.
 So, feel free to correct me if any mistakes and ping me for any queries.
-I have divided entire post into 3 parts and all configuration/scripts are in my github repo.
+This series divided into 3 parts and all configuration/scripts are in my [github repo](https://github.com/veerendra2/k8s-the-hard-way-blog).
 Well that has been said, let's start building the cluster.

 Below is my laptop configuration.
 Make sure you have enough resources in your laptop.(or depends on resources, you can reduce nodes in cluster, etc.)